Elite Rodeo Athletes: Formation

 The PRCA promptly changed their bylaws.
 Cowboys with financial interest in any other rodeo association would be denied membership in the PRCA beginning with the 2016 season.
 ERA members would be disqualified from all PRCA rodeos, including the NFR.
 This held sweeping consequences; almost 50 of the competitors at the 2015 NFR were shareholders in the ERA.
 In November 2015, the ERA filed a class-action antitrust lawsuit against the PRCA, with Bobby Mote, Trevor Brazile, and Ryan Motes as plaintiffs.
 Between them, the men had won 17 PRCA world championships.
 Federal district court judge Barbara Lynn ordered that the men could compete at PRCA circuit while she considered a preliminary injunction.
 Lynn denied the preliminary injunction in February 2016, although the antitrust lawsuit was allowed to proceed.
-The ruling came near the end of the multi-day Fort Worth Stock Show and Rodeo.
+The ruling came near the end of the multi-day Fort Worth Stock Show & Rodeo.
 ERA shareholders were forced to withdraw from the Fort Worth competition and forced to return any prize money they had earned.
 Soon after, the plaintiffs dropped their lawsuit against the PRCA, issuing a statement saying that they "concluded that it is better for them, the E.R.A.
 Tour and the sport of rodeo to avoid the distraction of an expensive and long legal battle with the P.R.C.A. for now."

 According to the ERA, 85% of their shareholders chose to retain their ERA shares and sit out the PRCA season.
 The remaining 15% turned in their shares, but remained registered as ERA competitors.
 This allowed them to compete in both PRCA and ERA-sanctioned rodeos.
 Barrel racers were not affected, as the WPRA did not prohibit their members from holding financial interests in other rodeo associations.
-Several past world champions chose not to rejoin the PRCA, including Mote, Tuf Cooper, Kaycee Feild, and Luke Banquino.
+Several past world champions chose not to rejoin the PRCA, including Mote, Tuf Cooper, Kaycee Feild, and Luke Branquino.
 Among those giving up their shares were Junior Nogueira and Zeke Thurston, both of whom won world championships at the 2016 NFR.